 2015 Duckhorn Merlot, Napa Valley, Three Palms Vineyard

-Although the film “Sideways” kicked a blow to the Merlot market, it did clean up all the mediocre Merlot producers and those that made it through continued to have a strong fan base for this noble Bordeaux variety.
+Although the film “Sideways” kicked a blow to the Merlot market, it did clean up all the mediocre Merlot producers.
+And those that made it through continued to have a strong fan base for this noble Bordeaux variety.
 Merlot is back and those in the know adore finding the hottest emerging producers or continue enjoying the stalwarts like the venerable Duckhorn.
 That’s why this legendary wine makes our list of gifts for the wine lover.
-Aromas of cranberry, fig, and cocoa nibs with flavors of plum, molasses and cherry.
+This Merlot offers aromas of cranberry, fig, and cocoa nibs with flavors of plum, molasses and cherry.
 A long finish with bittersweet chocolate touches.
 Pair with short ribs or pecorino cheese. $98 at duckhorn.com.

 2016 Pedroncelli Cabernet Sauvignon, Dry Creek Valley

-From long-time producers (over 90 years), this Cabernet Sauvignon is such a value, give a case or mix it with some of their renowned Zinfandels.
+From long-time producers (over 90 years), this Cabernet Sauvignon is such a value.
+Give a case or mix it with some of their renowned Zinfandels.
 Aromas or dark, rich berries and dried herbs are followed by flavors of blackberry and hints of Italian spice.
-Among our gifts for the wine lover, this one is a true value at only $20.
+Among our gifts for the wine lover, this one is incredibly well priced at only $20.
 (This is what come from having vineyards in the family for so long you can produce Saturday night quality at Tuesday night prices.)
-Pair with steak or parmeson cheese.
+Pair this luscious Cab with steak or parmesan cheese.
 Pedroncelli.com

 For more great wine recommendations, check out our Wine of the Week.